Life-changer…making eggless french toast.

 Probably one of my best discoveries as a food allergy mom!

 I had been using applesauce as an egg replacer in baked goods, and it worked well for “1 egg required” recipes.

 I tried both as egg replacers and they were both a hot mess.

 So when I finally learned about flax eggs, it didn’t take me long to wonder if this may work for french toast.
-And boy did it!

 I love that the bread crisps up like normal French Toast, no mush at all with this.

 DAIRY-FREE & EGG-FREE FRENCH TOAST